TUI-NICR/EMSANet/README.md

         --no-pretrained-backbone \
         --input-modalities rgb depth \
         --raw-depth \
-        --depth-max 60000 \
+        --depth-max 8000 \
-        --depth-scale 1 \
+        --depth-scale 8 \
+        --instance-offset-distance-threshold 40 \
         --weights-filepath ./trained_models/sunrgbd/r34_NBt1D.pth
     ```
     ![img](samples/result_sunrgbd.png)

-> Note that the models are not trained on that kind of incomplete depth or RGB
+> Note that the models are not trained on that kind of incomplete depth images.
-input images.
 Moreover, training on NYUv2 means that no images from Kinect v2
 were present at all (NYUv2 is Kinect (v1) only).

+> Note that the `--instance-offset-distance-threshold` argument is used to
+assign an instance ID of 0 to pixels if they have a distance greater than
+40 pixels from the nearest center.
+During panoptic merging, these pixels are
+assigned to the void class.

 ### Time Inference

 > Note, for newer versions of TensorRT `onnx2trt` is not required (and also "
 "not available) anymore.
 Pass `--trt-use-get-engine-v2` to
 `inference_time_whole_model.py` to use TensoRT's Python API instead.

 We timed the inference on an NVIDIA Jetson AGX Xavier with Jetpack 4.6
 (TensorRT 8.0.1.6, PyTorch 1.10.0).

 Reproducing the timings on an NVIDIA Jetson AGX Xavier further requires:
 - [the PyTorch 1.10.0 wheel](https://nvidia.box.com/shared/static/fjtbno0vpo676a25cgvuqc1wty0fkkg6.whl) from [NVIDIA Forum](https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-10-now-available/72048) (see the instruction to install TorchVision 0.11.1 as well)
 - [the NVIDIA TensorRT Open Source Software](https://github.com/NVIDIA/TensorRT/tree/8.0.1) (`onnx2trt` is used to convert the onnx model to a TensorRT engine)
 - the requirements and instructions listed below:
     ```bash
     # do not use numpy>=1.19.4 or add to .bashrc "export OPENBLAS_CORETYPE=ARMV8"